LCHansson/sweSCB/README.md

 ### Cleaning up the results
 Unfortunately, the beta version of the SCB web API often returns faulty formatted data, which can cause a lot of pain.
-In version 0.3 of rSCB this can be handled directly by setting the parameter `clean = TRUE` in the `scbGetData()` function.
+In version 0.3 of sweSCB this can be handled directly by setting the parameter `clean = TRUE` in the `scbGetData()` function.
 So to get cleaned and molten data for the same call as in the previous example, just add `clean = TRUE`:
 ```r
 sdata <- scbGetData(bottomNode$URL,
   list(SPIN2007 = "*", ContentsCode = "PR0301I4", Tid = c("2010M02","2011M03")),